cantaruttim/collegesStudentPortal/README.md

 All the system will be implemented using a No Relational Database MongoDB because we can easily manipulate students' and academic's information.

-## Frameworks
+## 🛠️ Technologies & Tools

+- Java 21
+- Spring Boot
+- Spring Security
   - JWT
--- Password Cryptography (encode, decode)
+  - Password Cryptography (encode, decode)
-- Spring Security
 - Spring Email
-- Spring Boot
-- Java 21

 ## Modeling